akitotakeki/mx-lsoftmax/README.md

 ## Operator Performance

 I implement the operator both in Python and C++(CUDA).
-The performance below is training LeNet on a single GTX1070 with parameters margin = 4, lambda = 1. **Notice** the C++ implement can only run on GPU context.
+The performance below is training LeNet on a single GTX1070 with parameters margin = 4, beta = 1. **Notice** the C++ implement can only run on GPU context.

 |Batch Size     |traditional fully connected    |lsoftmax in Python         |lsoftmax in C++(CUDA)      |
 |---------------|-------------------------------|---------------------------|---------------------------|